guildencrantz/rpusesthis/source/profiles/2014-02-13-alex-jones.html.md

 ---
 title: Alex Jones
 position: General Manager, Consumer & Developer Solutions (Codes)
-date: 2014-02-03
+date: 2014-02-13
-avatar: alex-jones.jpg
+avatar: alex-jones.png
 ---

+# Alex Jones
+## General Manager, Consumer & Developer Solutions (Codes)

-### Who are you, and what do you do?
+# Who are you, and what do you do?
 Hi, I’m Alex Jones, the GM for the Codes team, based out of Austin, Texas.
 I’ve been building sites, products and services for the Internet since ‘94, working for a wide range of startups and agencies.
 I’ve shifted from development to design, to user experience, to product management and now to my role running this line of business.
 When time (and my awesome toddler Wyatt) allows, I dip back into coding and design.
 I start fires: sometimes sparking a community like [Refresh Austin](http://refreshaustin.org/) and other times touching flame to charcoal to transform a few racks of cold ribs into hot, smokey perfection.

 I am an information junkie and voracious reader.
 I’ve begun to learn Python, thanks to [Codecademy](http://www.codecademy.com/) and am brushing up on my Spanish via [Duolingo](https://www.duolingo.com/).
 For this post, I am experimenting with [Editorially](https://editorially.com), a Web-based text editor for Markdown.
 I still don’t buy into the value of Markdown, but am going to give it another shot.

 I never spell *rhythm*  right the first time.

-READMORE

-### What hardware do you use?
+# What hardware do you use?
 For work, I use a 13” Macbook Air.
 I love this line of computers - they are so light, but powerful enough to handle all of the apps I run.
 At home, I have a four year old, 27” iMac that continues to rock.
 The giant screen, plus the processing power means the machine gets out of my way when I’m working on a design or code.
 I use a wireless keyboard and the Magic Trackpad for both.
 Gestures on the trackpad have made my life much easier and efficient, especially after customizing them with the free [BetterTouchTool](http://www.boastr.net/) utility.
 When at work, the laptop sits atop a [Rain mStand](http://www.raindesigninc.com/mstand.html).
 The [Brenthaven ProStyle Slim Pack](http://www.amazon.com/gp/product/B003UYT4FK/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B003UYT4FK&linkCode=as2&tag=alexjones-20) is the best laptop bag that I’ve ever used.
 I bought it specifically because I wanted something small to ensure I travel light, and it’s served well in this role for the last two years.

 I have a space gray [iPhone 5S - 64GB](https://www.apple.com/iphone-5s/) with this [Rosewood case](https://www.etsy.com/transaction/161630905) I bought from [Nutbox on Etsy](https://www.etsy.com/shop/NUTBOX).
 I love both.
 I wrap my third generation iPad in a [Ridge case](http://www.amazon.com/gp/product/B007PA1K84/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B007PA1K84&linkCode=as2&tag=alexjones-20)